fangq/mcxcl/pmcxcl/README.md

     brew install libomp
     brew link --force libomp
   ```
 * **CMake**: CMake version 3.15 and later is required.
 Refer to the [CMake website](https://cmake.org/download/) for more information on how to download.
   CMake is also widely available on package managers across all operating systems.
-  Additionally, on Windows, make sure **Visual Studio's C++ CMake tools for Windows** is also installed by selecting its option
-  during installation.
 * **Zlib Compression Development Headers**: On Linux, this is generally available via the built-in package manager.
 For
   example, on Debian-based distributions like Ubuntu it is available via ```apt``` under the name ```zlib1g-dev```.
 On
   macOS, brew provides it under the name ```zlib```.
 No packaged versions of Zlib are available for windows, therefore it must be